-&lt;sup>1 To determine whether a vendor qualifies as a Health Care Industry Supplier contact coi@vanderbilt.edu.
+To determine whether a vendor qualifies as a Health Care Industry Supplier contact coi@vanderbilt.edu.

-- 5. Logos appearing on products in public areas which have been approved for on-site sale to the public or for special pre-approved charitable or philanthropic events - 6.
-Logos from non-profit and/or professional organizations which promote missions consistent with the missions of the University
+6. Logos from non-profit and/or professional organizations which promote missions consistent with the missions of the University

 D. Use and Appropriation of University Assets